 Besides Prague Castle and Charles Bridge, one of the dominant features of Prague’s historical centre is the river, Vltava.
 Like the other landmarks, it has its own story and offers a wide range of activities and experiences – unfortunately some of them unknown to foreigners.
 And that’s the job of this page.
-We will look at the following (click the links to jump to the particular section):

-- Prague river cruises
+- Prague River Cruises

 What River Runs through Prague?